Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms: Framework

 Because the domain of $\e$ plays a fundamental role, we set

-In our context, the space $\F$ plays the role of the first Sobolev space.
-By definition, the support of $f\in L^2(X,d\mu)$ is the support of the measure $f d\mu$.
+In our context, the space $\F$ plays the role of the first order $L^2$ Sobolev space.
+By definition, the (essential) support of $f\in L^2(X,\mu)$ is the support of the measure $|f| d\mu$.
 For an open set $U \subset X$, we set